 Extension, abduction, internal rotation of hips with knee extension and ankle plantar flexion.

-Psychological support from both family and society is required for complete
+Psychological support from both family and society is required for recovering from a stroke.

 Co-ordination and balance exercises

 • Sliding heel on shin with eyes closed.

 • Water walking with support increases the balance and also strengthens the muscles.

 • The buoyancy of water, eliminates pain and excess effort, and is therefore comfortable for the patient.